Haragos99/BSplineSurface/README.md

 The program must know the following:

--Reading .dbs files (see file format below)
+- Reading .dbs files (see file format below)
--Based on this, the display of the DBS interface
+- Based on this, the display of the DBS interface
--As with Bézier surfaces, pressing c displays the control mesh, but points should only be drawn for the extreme control points and they should be movable
+- As with Bézier surfaces, pressing c displays the control mesh, but points should only be drawn for the extreme control points and they should be movable
--The normal vectors and the mean curvature must be calculated from the continuous geometry based on the exact derivatives -The fullness constant must be adjustable on the user interface (see below; initial value 0.5)
+- The normal vectors and the mean curvature must be calculated from the continuous geometry based on the exact derivatives
+- The fullness constant must be adjustable on the user interface (see below; initial value 0.5)

 # Results